Here are the latest Kentucky high school football media rankings

 —

-Others receiving votes: Hopkinsville 17, Franklin County 15, Rowan County 10, Hopkins County Central 9, John Hardin 8, East Carter 7, Russell County 6, Warren Central 5, Mercer County 3, Bourbon County 2, Scott 1
+Others receiving votes: Russell County 10, Harrison County 8, East Carter 8, Franklin County 7, Hopkinsville 6, Allen County-Scottsville 6, Greenup County 3, Scott 1, Madisonville 1

 CLASS 5A